-This style of play is the standard PSP RaceTo-2 format, but uses the current 2017 NXL officiating rules.
-Most of the modifications have to do with roster classifications, coaching, technology improvements, and a four minute game time.
+This style of play is the standard PSP RaceTo-2 format, but uses the current NXL officiating rules.
+Most of the modifications have to do with roster classifications, coaching, technology improvements, and a three minute game time.

-We host Division 6/beginner teams in our 3-Man format.
+We only host Division 6/beginner teams in our 3-Man format.

 The D6/beginner division only allows new and unranked players.